April 25, 1997

-John Stott once wrote, “What dominated Christ’s mind was not the living of His life but the giving of His life.”
+John Stott once wrote that what dominated Christ’s mind was not the living of His life but the giving of His life.
 This timeless truth is one that churches today still need to hear and learn.
 In this message from 1 Corinthians, Alistair Begg challenges us to see the Gospel’s unique claims about Christ’s identity.
-Jesus, the Bible tells us, was not merely a great teacher or moral example—He was the sacrificial lamb that made atonement for sin on our behalf.
+Jesus, the Bible tells us, was not merely a great teacher or moral example; He was the sacrificial Lamb that made atonement for sin on our behalf.

 Let me invite you to take your Bibles and turn with me to 1 Corinthians and the fifteenth chapter.
 It is an immense privilege to be part of these events in these days.
 I find myself in esteemed company and rejoice in the fellowship that is mine with these various men and women throughout these days, and I’m very grateful.
 I might have liked someone else to go first, if I was very honest, but I wasn’t given an option, and so here I am.

 First Corinthians chapter 15, and I want just to turn our attention to the third verse: